Marek Jarolím

-Marek Jarolím (born 21 May 1984) is a former Czech football midfielder who currently is the head coach of SK Slavia Prague's B-team.
+Marek Jarolím (born 21 May 1984) is a Czech football manager and former player.
+He played as a midfielder.

-Career

-Club career
+Playing career

 In March 2013, Jarolím signed for Chinese Super League club Hangzhou Greentown.
 After leaving China, he started training for Slavia Prague and was engaged in negotiations for returning to his former club.
 Shortly afterwards, on 6 September 2013, he signed for Greek Football League club Iraklis.
 He made his debut for his new club in an away 3–2 loss against Kavala.
 His first goal for Iraklis came in a home win against Anagennisi Giannitsa.
 On 18 January 2014, his contract with Iraklis was terminated by mutual consent.
 In total, he made eight appearances for the club and scored three goals.
 On 21 January 2014, Jarolím signed a contract with Czech First League side Slovan Liberec.

 Coaching career

-In the summer of 2017 Jarolím joined the Slavia Prague U17 team as assistant coach.
+In the summer of 2017 Jarolím joined the Slavia Prague U17 team as an assistant coach.
 In June 2020, he was promoted to head coach of Slavia's B-team.

+On 4 August 2024, Jarolím was hired by Czech National Football League club Vysočina Jihlava as the manager.

+On 15 October 2025, Jarolím was appointed head coach of Czech First League club Karviná.

-Personal
+Personal life

 He is a nephew of Karel Jarolím, a Czech football coach, and a cousin of Lukáš Jarolím and David Jarolím.